micoxion/AttoviaWiki/content/L'vad/Attovia/Literature/Recording of an Unnamed Drakonos.md

 > *When not in the Fields everything is lifeless.
 I was never convinced as a New-Spawn that Dragonfall was something worth striving for.
 To lose yourself, your Name in exchange for freedom on a foreign world.
 It was not for me in my naivety.
 Now I understand why it is all any Named-One seeks for their Name-Gift.
 How can it be that I, and many unnamed like me will never be graced with a starry sky or vibrant world.
 I will do all I can so that we do not die here cold and alone, before we have even had a chance to live.*
 >
 > ---
-> The low thrum of the finished **Worked** Ledger pronounces the unnamed's finality.
+> The low thrum of the finished **Exouse** Ledger pronounces the unnamed's finality.
 The Blood Drakonos selects a long, sharp implement from the table and approaches the prisoner.